Jakondak/mynalabs_task/README.md

-This script downloades phrases/sententences/song lines from Twitter and azlyrics.com By Nicki Minaj
+This script downloades phrases/sententences/song lines from Twitter and azlyrics.com By Nicki Minaj.
+The script only takes ~8 min and gets ~6000 rows of data.

 ### 1. How to start: